 Suppose you want to cross a river.
-One strategy would be to design and build a bridge across the river.
-That would be one solution.
-But is that the only one?
-Let your team surprise you, and work out other options!
+One strategy would be to plan and build a bridge across the river, one solution would be to build a bridge.
+But is this solution the only one?
+Let the team surprise you and work out parallel options!

-This principle applies to all companies and ventures without exception.
+This principle applies without exception to all companies and ventures.

-First comes a vision for a project, then comes an array of strategies which could lead to feasible solutions.
-If you choose a strategy too quickly, you narrow the range of options.
-In this age of rapidly increasing complexity, weighing and evaluating options to choose the best one is critical.
-The second best may still be good, but the very best is crucial for long-term success.
+First the vision for a project, then options for possible strategies for feasible solutions.
+If you start looking for a strategy or even a solution right away, you narrow the range of options.
+In the age of rapidly increasing complexity, weighing and evaluating options to choose the best one is crucial.
+The second best may still be good, but the very best is crucial for sustainable success.